DesktopGooseUnofficial/launcher/README.md

 welcome to the launcher for resourcehub!

+the resourcehub launcher is a easy and simple way to install mods for the desktop goose!

 looking for the backend? check [this github repo](https://github.com/desktopgooseunofficial/launcher-backend).
+(this is NOT the launcher download. the launcher download is here: [latest release](https://github.com/desktopgooseunofficial/launcher/releases/latest))

+## FAQ:

+### When is 2.0 coming out?

+soon™️